This is Louise. She’s a hero worthy of song.

 Louise is enabled by the entire staff.
 They admire her and are amazed by her.
 She keeps churning it out and churning it out.
 She’s indefatigable.
 And they cheer her on and hi-5 her little charges at every passing.
 Everyone is enriched.

-This Program-In-A-Corridor is the absolute pinnacle of team respect and collaboration.
+This Clinic-In-A-Corridor is the absolute pinnacle of team respect and collaboration.
 Everyone knows that everyone’s part counts.
 Those little futures depend on the mosaic of every contribution.
 The whole team are making their every minute count as preciously as Louise does at the coal-face (often vegemite-face).

 And the kids are making soooooooooooo much rapid progress.
 They’re progressing faster than I’ve ever seen.

-I wouldn’t have come up with the Program-In-A-Corridor.
+I wouldn’t have come up with the Clinic-In-A-Corridor.
 I only know how to come up with the program.
 The wheels under this structure giving it its speed is the natural emergence of a team who love each other, encourage each other, and share joint goals – the kids!